Burning Sensations After Pooping: 7 Causes & Treatments.

 6. Sexually-transmitted disease.

-- Chlamydia causes severe tenesmus, retcal ulcers, mucus, and blood in the stool.
-It is possible to have mucus-only poop with chlamydia infection of the anoretcum.
+- Chlamydia causes severe tenesmus, anorectal ulcers, mucus, and blood in the stool.
+It is possible to have mucus-only poop with chlamydia infection of the rectum and anoanorectal canoanorectal.

-- Syphilis causes painful ulcers and anoretcal pain, and discharge (mucus).
+- Syphilis causes painful ulcers and anoanorectal pain, and discharge (mucus).

-- sexiually transmitted campylobacter Jejuni: causes ulceration of the retcal mucosa, diarrhea (which can be bloody and mucous, cramps, bloating, mucus in stool.
+- Sexually transmitted campylobacter Jejuni: causes ulceration of the anorectal mucosa, diarrhea (which can be bloody and mucous, cramps, bloating, and mucus in stool.